lucas-angermann/idai-field-web/README.md

 ## Deployment

-Use `docker-compose publish` to publish the docker images to dockerhub.
+Use `docker-compose push` to publish the docker images to dockerhub.

 Afterwards make sure to pull the latest image versions from dockerhub in the respective environment (e.g. portainer).

+Make sure to update the mapping and reindex all projects if the new version contains changes to the elasticsearch mapping or preprocessing.